FAQUpdatedThursday April 30, 2020 byBELLINGHAM AYFC REGISTRAR.

 Practices begin in August, with flag football starting the last two weeks of August.
 During August, cheer and tackle football teams will meet four evenings per week, flag football teams will meet twice per week.
 After school starts, flag will meet once a week and tackle and cheer will meet three days per week.
 Most practices are held at the middle school or upper soccer fields.
 As of the 2016 season, we have adopted a no-Friday practice philosophy, so families can enjoy their summer weekends!

-In August: Practices will be Monday-Thursday from 5:30 to 8 p.m. at the middle school fields
+In August: Practices will be Monday-Thursday in the evenings at the Bellingham Memorial School fields.

 What if my child must miss practice?